phoenix-games-holding/publishing-platform-team-backend-developer-trial-task/README.md

 Our top individual contributor Gabriel Schweinsteinburgberger recently started to develop a new service called User Profile API.
 Unfortunately for us, Gabriel got spontaneously married during his spiritual journey to Tibet.
 He decided to gave up developing software in favour of running a mountain goats farm with his newly wedded wife.
-A lot of changes for the good for Gabriel, but we still have to ship the project without him and his valuable contributions.
+A lot of changes for the good for Gabriel, but we still have to deliver the project without his valuable contributions.
+We also immediately thought that this situation makes a great trial task for our new colleague.

 ## Project domain